 Plus, TaxSlayer doesn’t come with as many educational features.
 There is some guidance throughout the filing process, enough that you can get through it without any specialized tax knowledge.
 But unlike other services, it doesn’t offer as many educational tax tips or guides, which can be a drawback if you’re filing for the first-time.

-And though TaxSlayer offers a Self-Employed plan, it’s unclear how it specifically helps self-employed individuals.
+And though TaxSlayer offers a Self-Employed option, it’s unclear how it specifically helps self-employed individuals.
 The option offers all the features of the Premium option, with the only main difference being the price.
 The Self-Employed option is more expensive than the Premium option for federal filing.
 A state return is also included for free.
 Besides that, there’s no information about how this option is better for self-employed individuals.

 How TaxSlayer Stacks Up